College athletes honored with award for overcoming adversity - WHIZ News

 STORRS, Conn.
 (AP) — Eastern Connecticut runner Samara Johnson doesn’t want people to feel sorry for her.

-The 4-foot-8 senior cross-country and track athlete is one of the first six nominated for the Hartford HealthCare Connecticut Courage Award and would rather be recognized for what what she can do.
+The 4-foot-8 senior cross-country and track athlete is one of the first six college athletes nominated for the Hartford HealthCare Connecticut Courage Award and would rather be recognized for what what she can do.

 The new award will be presented in May to one male and one female athlete from a Connecticut college or university who have demonstrated courage in overcoming a significant personal challenge.
-Two state athletes are nominated for the award each month through April
+Two athletes are nominated for the award each month through April.

-Johnson has myriad physical issues — depth perception disorder that prevents her from driving; leg problems that required braces as a youngster; the digestive condition “leaky gut syndrome”; an adrenal gland disorder.
+Johnson has myriad physical issues — depth perception disorder that prevents her from driving, leg problems that required braces as a youngster, the digestive condition “leaky gut syndrome” an an adrenal gland disorder.

 Johnson wants to champion the rights of the disabled, who are more likely to face wage and job discrimination, inaccessible public accommodations and homelessness.